StackStorm/st2-auth-backend-sso-saml2/README.md

-# StackStorm SSO Backend for StackStorm Enterprise Edition
+# Single Sign On Backend for StackStorm

 ## Copyright, License, and Contributors Agreement